-Best answer: The Note 9 is still a capable and modern phone in late 2020, over a year after its release.
-Most of what makes its successor, the Note 10, great can be found in the Note 9 with the latest software.
-The only question is whether you really need an S Pen, because if you don't you can save a bunch of money buying a Galaxy S9+ instead.
+Best answer: The Note 9 is still a capable and modern phone in 2020, over a year after its release.
+Most of what makes its successor, the Note 10, great can be found in the Note 9 with the latest software update. that being said, unless the Note 9 is on sale — as it is often, but not constantly — you're better off getting a Note 10. if you don't need an S Pen, you can save by buying a Galaxy S10+ instead.

 The Galaxy Note 9 is still good, and pricey

 Galaxy Notes seem to hold their value over time better than the Galaxy S models.
-Sure the Note 9's gone on sale over the past year since it was released, but not nearly as often as the mass-market Galaxy S9.
+Sure the Note 9's gone on sale more often since the next-gen Note 10 was released, but not nearly as often as the mass-market Galaxy S10 series.
 With a higher starting price, its discounts don't feel so dramatic either.
-Now over a year after it first went on sale, the Note 9 is still over $600, even with the new Note 10 and Note 10+ available.
+Now over a year after it first went on sale, the Note 9 is regularly still $1,000 unless one-off deals bring it down anywhere between $600 and $800.

 The Note 9 still feels modern from top to bottom — improvements in the Note 10 are marginal.

-Is it a good buy at that price?
+Obviously, at $1,000, it's not a good buy when the new Note 10 is available for basically the same price, but is it a good buy when it's on sale for anywhere under $800?
 I think it is — and that probably why it's still relatively expensive.
 The Note 10 and 10+ offer a slightly improved design, better (and bigger) screens, new S Pen gestures, and of course, spec bumps.
-All of the improvements are marginal, and now that the Note 9 has been updated to the latest software to match the Note 10, there's even less differentiating it.
+All of the improvements are marginal, though, and now that the Note 9 has been updated to the latest software to match the Note 10, there's even less differentiating it.

 But question whether you need the S Pen

-The Note 9 is still a good buy, even a year on and at over $600, but you should only buy one if you know one thing for certain: you need to have an S Pen.
-The S Pen is unique and useful, but several generations of Notes have shown us it's really only for a small set of people — that may be you, or it may not.
+The Note 9 is still a good buy, even in 2020, but you should only buy one (no matter the price) if you know one thing for certain: you need to have an S Pen.
+The S Pen is unique and useful, but several generations of Notes have shown us it's only for a small set of people — that maybe you, or it may not.

-If you don't need an S Pen, you can get a Galaxy S9+ for a bit less, and often much less because it's put on sale even more often, which is otherwise comparable to what the Note 9 offers.
-You don't get quite as big of a screen or battery, but that's a worthwhile trade-off to save that much more money.
-And the whole point of looking at a Note 9 in the first place was to save a little dough.
+If you don't need an S Pen, you can get a Galaxy S10+ for around $850, and often less because it's going to go on sale as well with the Galaxy S20 series available.
+The S10+ is otherwise comparable to what the Note 9 offers; you don't get quite as big of a screen or battery, but that's a worthwhile trade-off to save some money and get a newer phone.
+The whole point of looking at a Note 9 in the first place was to save a little dough.

-Back on the S Pen side of things, you can spend an extra $200-300 (depending on current sales) and get a new Galaxy Note 10 instead, bringing you up to the latest and greatest Samsung has to offer.
-And that's when the Note 10 is available at its regular retail price — many discounts have regularly dropped the Note 10 by $100, making it a little more reachable from the Note 9's price.
-Keeping to a budget is good, but when you have an opporutnity to upgrade a whole generation for not much more money, you should consider it.
+Back on the S Pen side of things, you can spend somewhere between the same money and $200-300 more to get a new Galaxy Note 10 instead, bringing you up to the latest and greatest Samsung has to offer.
+That's when the Note 10 is available at its regular retail price — many discounts have regularly dropped the Note 10 by $100, making it a little more reachable from the Note 9's price.
+Keeping to a budget is good, but when you have an opportunity to upgrade a whole generation for not much more money, you should consider it.